Applications are now open for The Telegraph’s 2024 Editorial Graduate Programme. Applications close on December 18.

 The Editorial Graduate Programme

-There is just one journalism scheme at The Telegraph and it lasts for almost two years.
+There is just one journalism scheme at The Telegraph and it lasts almost two years.
 You’ll be given training across the whole spectrum of a national newsroom, from news and features to business and sport.
 This includes formal training and plenty of on-the-job experience, both at The Telegraph and at partner local and regional newsrooms across the country.

-Typically, after the initial training you’ll spend three months at a regional newspaper and three months at PA media, before returning to The Telegraph to work across a variety of different desks.
+Typically, after the initial training you’ll spend three months at a regional newspaper and three months at PA Media, before returning to The Telegraph to work across a variety of different desks.
 For Poppie Platt, who joined the scheme in 2021, this was her favourite part of the job.
 “Even though you don’t apply to work on one desk or one area, you get to move around every few months and they’re really game for you to try new things.”

 Day-to-day though, you’ll be based at The Telegraph’s main offices in Victoria, London.
 As with most graduate schemes, they fit the academic year.
-Applications open in November and close on December 10.
+Applications open in November and close on December 18.
 You can expect to hear back in February, with interviews held in March.
 Successful candidates will start in September.

 The Application Process

-According to Johnson, the key is to make sure you show the breadth of your work.
+According to Jamie, the key is to make sure you show the breadth of your work.
 “Don’t necessarily just put in three pieces about one topic,” he tells Journo Resources.
 “Try and show a bit of variation on different types of writing,” For example, your three pieces might span an interview, a news piece, and a feature.

-Johnson also urges you not to worry about where your pieces have been published.
+He also urges you not to worry about where your pieces have been published.
 “If you’ve got anything in a newspaper, that’s quite good.
 If it’s a student newspaper that’s fine as well.
 I think the point is that you’re not the finished product and you shouldn’t be.”

-Freedland agrees: “I actually would say some good stories from a student paper are more valuable than a week’s work experience at a national where you didn’t get anything published.
+Jacob agrees: “I actually would say some good stories from a student paper are more valuable than a week’s work experience at a national where you didn’t get anything published.
 [Equally] a really local story [like one I wrote on college kitchens] is better than writing a politics blog about whether Rishi Sunak is a good prime minister.

 You’ll also need to confirm that you meet the eligibility criteria: that you’ve got a degree or postgraduate qualification, that you have some experience in student, local, or other news organisations, and that you’re not an established professional journalist.